Marathon Training: What Is Zone 4 / Threshold?

 Is Zone 4 the same as race pace?

-Most marathon pacing is built in Zone 2 with stretches that push into Zone 3.
-Some runners may reach Zone 4 in the latter stages of the race.
+Most marathon pacing sits in Zone 2 with short stretches that rise into Zone 3.
+Some runners may touch Zone 4 late in the race when fatigue increases.

 Can beginners train in Zone 4?

 Yes but only after building a strong aerobic base.
-Start with Zones 2 and 3.
+Start with Zones 2 and 3 before adding threshold work.

 How often should I train in Zone 4?

-Once per week is enough during race build-up.
+Once or twice per week is enough during the build phase.

 FURTHER READING: EXPLORE THE FULL MARATHON ZONE SERIES